About Us

 Since moving to the Coast in 2022, Calum has built a reputation locally for his passion and expertise in skin cancer diagnosis and surgery.
 His determination to improve access to specialist skin cancer services for Coasters led him to establish the West Coast’s first dedicated Skin Cancer clinic in 2025 - SkinScreen West Coast.

 In addition to Skin Cancer Medicine, Calum also works at Te Nīkau Hospital in Greymouth.
 Working throughout Primary and Secondary care on the Coast has allowed Calum to build and maintain strong relationships across the West Coast health landscape, and he regularly receives referrals from both patients and fellow doctors.
-Calum is the GP representative on the West Coast Health board of trustees, and he also maintains links with the Christchurch-based specialist plastic surgery department.
+Calum also maintains links with the Christchurch-based specialist plastic surgery department.

 Outside of work Calum is kept busy with three young kids.
 When he’s not playing with the kids or changing nappies, he loves heading into the backcountry to explore our stunning West Coast bush, building things in the shed, riding his bike and playing the piano.